unosquare/ffmediaelement/README.md

 ## Quick Usage Guide for WPF Apps

 Here is a quick guide on how to get started.
 1. Open Visual Studio (v2017 recommended), and create a new WPF Application.
 Target Framework must be 4.6.2 or above.
+(This will change to 4.6.1 in the final release)
 2. Install the NuGet Package from your Package Manager Console: `PM> Install-Package FFME.Windows`
 3. You need FFmpeg binaries now.
 Build your own or download a compatible build from [Zeranoe FFmpeg Builds site](http://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-3.4-win32-shared.zip).
 4. Your FFmpeg build should have a `bin` folder with 3 exe files and 8 dll files.
 Copy all 11 files to a folder such as `c:\ffmpeg`